yusufozturk/panther/docs/gitbook/quick-start.md

 #### Step 3

-Run the following command to deploy Panther:
+Run the following command at the Docker prompt to deploy Panther:

 ```bash
 mage setup deploy